itsaboutcode/one_project/README.md

 # About Application

-- So this application is managing Medical Billing for USA Healthcare.
+- So this application is to manage Medical Billing for USA Healthcare.

 ## User Stories

+- As a Provider, I should able to login
+- As a Provider, I should be able to CRUD operations a Patient
+- As an Admin, I should be able to do CRUD operations on Providers Records